wridgeu/chrome-extension-bsky-fav-mc/README.md

    npm run build
    ```

-   This will produce a `.dist` folder in the project folder.
+   This will produce a `dist` folder in the project folder.
 Move this to a directory of your choice.

 3. Open Chrome and go to `chrome://extensions/`
 4. Enable **Developer mode** (toggle in the top right).
 5. Click **Load unpacked** and select the folder containing `manifest.json` (either the one you downloaded/extracted or built as described above).
 6. The extension should now appear in your extensions list; navigate to `https://bsky.app/saved` to see it in action!

-_The command `npm run zip` would be useful for releasing this extension to the chrome web store (currently not planned)_
+_Note: The command `npm run zip` can be used for packaging the extension for Chrome Web Store submission (currently not planned)._

 ## ⚙️ How It Works